OnePlus 13R Specs Features Performance Review

 OnePlus claims that by cutting the total size of OxygenOS 15 by 40%, it consumes less of the 256GB of internal storage capacity, freeing more space for applications, games, pictures, videos, and more.

-While it’s a little fiddly to enable split screen or floating window (and to pin these), it’s amazing when you have multiple apps all working at once—especially if you have two apps on split screen and then a third in a floating window.
+While it’s a little fiddly to enable split screen or floating window (and to pin these), it’s wonderful when you have multiple apps all working at once—especially if you have two apps on split screen and then a third in a floating window.
 The OnePlus 13R has these multitasking features.

-Pre-loaded on the OnePlus 13R, Google's Gemini AI assistant also provides access to functions such as Circle to Search and Magic Compose (for aid creating text messages).
+Pre-loaded on the OnePlus 13R, Google's Gemini AI assistant also provides access to functions such as Circle to Search and Magic Compose (for aid in creating text messages).

 OnePlus 13R review: cameras

-Swiping horizontally over the shutter button allows you to quickly access smartphone basics “Video” and “Portrait” on each side of the normal “Photo” option.
+Swiping horizontally over the shutter button allows you to quickly access smartphone basics like “Video” and “Portrait” on each side of the normal “Photo” option.

 ‘Pro' mode offers precise options for ISO, shutter speed, exposure, focus, and white balance—plus there's the option to shoot in RAW rather than JPG for more editing flexibility in applications like Photoshop for people who wish to hone their shooting expertise.